wptrainingteam/learn-wp-content/developer-learning-pathway/06-introduction-to-wordpress-plugins/06-enqueing-css-or-javascript.md

 Because plugins don't control the look and feel of a WordPress site, if you need to make use of custom CSS or JavaScript, you need to follow a process called enqueuing.

-UIn order to add custom CSS or JavaScript, a WordPress plugin needs a way to add script or style tags to the HTML being rendered at any time.
+In order to add custom CSS or JavaScript, a WordPress plugin needs a way to add script or style tags to the HTML being rendered at any time.

 Fortunately, WordPress allows plugin developers to enqueue their plugin CSS or JavaScript, so that it is added in the right place in the HTML of any post or page request.